nopivnick/itp.nopivnick.com/_posts/2018-09-25-observation-public-interaction.md

 ![image-title-here](/assets/images/IMG_3474.jpg)

-I'm fairly certain in all cases it was the screen, not the intent / purpose of the device, that first drew their attention.
+I'm fairly certain in all cases it was the glow of the screen, not the intent / purpose of the device, that first drew their attention.
 That was certainly my experience.

-Patterns:
+Patterns of use:

 - without exception, users selected the Animated Gif option first.
 I'm not sure whether this is because gifs are the more attractive proposition or because as reader / writers in this part of the world we tend to make selections starting from the left and moving right.

-- the part of the interaction that took the longest was undoubtedly negotiating the on-screen keyboard while entering one's email address.
+- unquestionably the part of the interaction that took the longest was negotiating the on-screen keyboard while entering one's email address.

 - excluding interactions that were abandoned before they were completed (or never begun), the entire interaction consistently took about one minute, give or take 5 to 10 seconds.